YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 distribution out there, Linux-PAM is installed and the `shadow` package is linked against it.
 The LSB requires it.

-There have been more than one occassion where vulnerabilities in PAM allow for __REMOTE__ access to the system.
+There have been more than one occasion where vulnerabilities in PAM allow for __REMOTE__ access to the system.
 Often those vulnerabilities require special circumstances that necessitate another attack first, but when that happens (e.g. via malware) systems were vulnerable to the remote attack because of a flaw in